-PREVENT BURNS - FIRE
+PREVENT BURNS --- FIRE

-WARNING: Fire can cause injury or death!
+A WARNING: Fire can cause injury or death!

 - Prevent flash fires.
-Do not smoke or permit flames or sparks to occur near the fuel injector, fuel line, filter, fuel pump; or other potential sources of spilled fuel or fuel vapors.
-Use a suitable container to catch all fuel when removing the fuel lines or fuel filters. - Do not operate with the air cleaner/silencer removed.
+Do not smoke or permit flames or sparks to occur near the carburetor, fuel line, filter, fuel pump, or other potential sources of spilled fuel or fuel vapors.
+Use a suitable container to catch all fuel when removing the fuel line, carburetor, or fuel filters. - Do not operate with a Coast Guard Approved flame arrester removed.
+Backfire can cause severe injury or death. - Do not operate with the air cleaner/silencer removed.
 Backfire can cause severe injury or death. - Do not smoke or permit flames or sparks to occur near the fuel system.
-Keep the compartment and the engine clean and free of debris to minimize the chances of fire.
+Keep the compartment and the engine/generator clean and free of debris to minimize the chances of fire.
 Wipe up all spilled fuel and engine oil. - Be aware diesel fuel will burn.